API-Skeletons/zf-oauth2-doctrine/README.md

 Using Default Entities
 ----------------------

 Details for creating your database with the included entities are outside the scope of this project.
-Generally this is done through doctrine-orm-module with ```php public/index.php orm:schema-tool:create```
+Generally this is done through [doctrine/doctrine-orm-module](https://github.com/doctrine/DoctrineORMModule) with ```php public/index.php orm:schema-tool:create```

-By default this module uses the entities provided but you may toggle this and use your own entites (and map them in the mapping config section) by toggling this flag:
+By default this module uses the entities provided but you may the adapter with your own entites (and map them in the mapping config section) by toggling this flag:

 ```php
 'zf-oauth2-doctrine' => array(